dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Add a new member](/files/add-member-link-members-screen.png)

-1. Enter the email address of the user that you wish to invite.
-It doesn't matter if they have a DNSimple user or not.
-They will receive an email inviting them to join the account.
+1. Enter the email address of the user you want to invite.
+It doesn't matter if they are a DNSimple user or not.
+They'll receive an email inviting them to join the account.

     ![Add a new member form](/files/add-member-screen.png)

-1. Until the user accepts the invitation, it will appear in the pending invitation section.
-If something is wrong with the invite, you can resend it (they receive another email), or remove it.
-Removing it will cancel the invitation immediately and the user will no longer be able to accept it.
+1. the invitation will appear in the pending invitation section until the user accepts it.
+If there's something wrong with the invite, you can resend it, or remove it.
+Removing it will cancel the invitation immediately, and the user will no longer be able to accept it.

 </div>

 ## Removing members from an account

 <div class="section-steps" markdown="1">
-1. If you have an account with multiple members, but you want to remove one, you should switch to the account and then visit the settings for it from the menu.
+1. If you have an account with multiple members, but want to remove one, you should switch to the account and visit the settings for it from the menu.

     ![Visit settings for selected account](/files/account-switcher.jpg)